rogelg909/ist-303-team-A/README.md

 - Hla Win Tun
 - Emmanuel Nakitare

+## Project Stakeholders
+Understanding our stakeholders helps us ensure the quiz application meets their needs.

+1. **Users (Learners & Developers)**
+   - Individuals who take the quiz to test and improve their Python knowledge.
+   - Includes students, beginner coders, and professionals refreshing their skills.

+2. **Quiz Administrators (Content Managers)**
+   - Those responsible for creating, updating, and managing quiz questions.
+   - Could include instructors, tutors, or contributors adding new quiz content.

+3. **Developers (Our Team & Open Source Contributors)**
+   - Our project team who builds and maintains the quiz application.
+   - Future contributors who may extend functionality, add more questions, or improve performance.

+4. **Educators & Instructors**
+   - Teachers who may use this quiz in classrooms to engage students interactively.
+   - Coding bootcamps integrating this quiz for training.

+5. **Platform Managers (If Integrated on a Website)**
+   - If the project is expanded into a web application, platform owners will manage deployments, hosting, and security.

 ## Key Features
 - **Basic Quiz Functionality:**
   - Users can answer Python quiz questions to test their knowledge.